“You want some brains on toast, love?” Mrs. Bennett asked.

 In the firelight I could see the orange mush of what might be construed as either beans or brains, especially when as delirious as I was, but she had set my mind straight: They were beans.

-“An English delicacy, Mrs. Bennett, I would love some, thank you,” I said cringing at my failed attempt to not be condescending.
+“An English delicacy, Mrs. Bennett, I would love some,” I said cringing at my failed attempt to not be condescending.

-I was actually starving.
+I was starving.
 The flight overseas had been long and the train to the cozy B&B in Cornwall followed.
-In truth, I might have eaten brains on toast if that were on the menu, but I was relieved that my bread would hold a more savory item.
+In truth, I might have eaten brains on toast if that were on the menu, but I was relieved that my bread would hold a more savoury item.

 After my fourth “cuppa tea,” I finally convinced Mrs. Bennett that it was time for bed.
 I had lots of exploring to do tomorrow, what with beaches and castles to visit.
 Besides I couldn’t keep my eyes open another second.